Deployment Guide

 # Register admin user via Synapse admin API

-curl -X POST "https://chat-testing.thephenom.app/_synapse/admin/v1/register" \
+curl -X POST "https://chat-staging.thephenom.app/_synapse/admin/v1/register" \

 -H "Content-Type: application/json" \